Maya Narayan

 Read more

-Maya is an experienced litigator and conducts litigation in all state and federal jurisdictions, both at first instance and on appeal.
-Maya also has a complex and varied advisory practice, providing advice on diverse questions, including of constitutional and statutory interpretation, and concerning the operation of the common law and equity.
-Maya has particular expertise appearing and advising in the context of royal commissions and other public inquiries, having acted in the context of numerous such inquiries both while at, and prior to coming to, the Bar.
+Maya acts in trial and appellate litigation in all federal and state jurisdictions, appearing both led and unled.
+Maya has a complex and varied advisory practice, providing advice on diverse and often novel questions.
+Maya has particular expertise advising in the context of royal commissions and other public inquiries (including as to the establishment, obligations, powers and procedures of such inquiries), having acted in numerous inquiries both at, and prior to coming to, the Bar.

-In August 2023, Maya was appointed by the Attorney-General for Victoria as a member of the Victoria Legal Aid Panel of Independent Reviewers.
+In August 2023, Maya was appointed by the Attorney-General for Victoria as a member of the Panel of Independent Reviewers under the Legal Aid Act 1978 (Vic), a role involving independent merits review of decisions made under that Act.

-Maya read with Emrys Nekvapil SC and her senior mentor is Rowena Orr KC.
+Maya read with Emrys Nekvapil and her senior mentor was Rowena Orr KC (now a Judge of Appeal of the Supreme Court of Victoria).

 Liability limited by a scheme approved under Professional Standards Legislation